eliassaarenpaa/assets_lib/README.md

 ma_decoder *asset_load_audio(asset_id id);
 ```

-All three functions are lazy — the raw bytes are already in the binary, but parsing happens on first call.
+All three functions are lazy — in export builds the raw bytes are already in the binary but parsing happens on first call.
+In dev builds the file is read from disk on first call (or after a hot reload).

 ---